 More from our addiction treatment blog

-- Sex addiction: Everything you need to know
+- Drug rehab Spain: Everything you need to know

 Dual diagnosis also frequently creates a ‘chicken and egg’ problem which can impact on treatment.
 One of the reasons that dual diagnosis is so common is because addictions and mental health conditions affect the same part of the brain.
 Addictions frequently start because the patient is self-medicating with a drug.
 However, addicts also often develop mental health conditions because of the way the brain responds to addiction.
 Dual diagnosis treatment can be affected by this difference.

 Do I need to be an inpatient for dual diagnosis treatment?

 Dual diagnosis does not necessarily mean treatment as an inpatient at a residential facility is necessary, but it does make it more likely.
 Just like a single diagnosis the main factors will be the severity of the conditions and the length of time the patient has suffered from them.
 In some cases, just one of the conditions might indicate an inpatient stay is necessary.
 In other cases, where the conditions are mild or moderate it might be possible to treat both while the patient remains at home.